TinyjoyTW/jolearnspanish-client/README.md

 > A platform designed specifically for Mandarin speakers to acquire proficiency in Spanish</p>

-This is my first full-stack app using React and MERN, a project which I'm still actively working on.
+This is my first full-stack app using React and MERN, a project I'm still actively working on.

 ## URL to the website